kartik7120/Discord_Clone/README.md

 A (Minimum Viable Product) chat app using Discord app UI

+Real-time chat interface where multiple users can interact with each other by sending messages.

 ## Features

 - The messages will be visible to all the Users that are in the chat app (using WebSockets)